 Fort Worth Attorneys Helping Texas Clients with Legal Separation

 There are different reasons why spouses might want to spend time apart without seeking a legal divorce.
-This may be the case due to religious values, insurance or financial religious reasons, or simply because you hope for a reconciliation.
-However, a separation can present several issues, such as how you will share finances, child custody or child support, and more.
+This may be the case due to religious values, insurance, financial religious reasons, or simply because you hope for a reconciliation.
+Separation provides the opportunity for all of the above.